tjallo/DiscordPyBot/README.md

  * !sourcecode - Get a GitHub link to the bot's source code
  * !imgsearch (query) - Google and post an image
  * !deepfry (imgSearch) - Google and deepfry an image
+ * !getmemelist - get top 10 meme's right now on imgflip with corrosponding id
+ * !memegen using (id)-(text1)-(text2) - generates a meme using imgflip meme id

 ### Planned Updates